 Add garlic, rosemary, and thyme and cook 2 minutes longer, stirring frequently.

 Add stock, water, bay leaf, 5 spice seasoning, and pink salt, if using.
-(I’m using it because I have it and don’t know what to use it for ).
+(I’m using it because I have it and don’t know what to use it for :D ).

 Add sourdough noodles (I had these in the freezer), or rice or whatever you like.